 2. The State permits MCOs/PIHPs/PAHPs/PCCMs/selective contracting FFS providers to pay their marketing representatives based on the number of new Medicaid enrollees he/she recruited into the plan.
-Please explain how the State monitors marketing to ensure it is not coercive or fraudulent:

-3. The State requires MCO/PIHP/PAHP/PCCM/selective contracting FFS providers to translate marketing materials.
+Please explain how the State monitors marketing to ensure it is not coercive or fraudulent: 3.
+The State requires MCO/PIHP/PAHP/PCCM/selective contracting FFS providers to translate marketing materials.
 Please list languages materials will be translated into.
-(If the State does not translate or require the translation of marketing materials, please explain):

-Prevalent Language is defined as Specific Non-English Language that is spoken as the primary language by more than 5% of the Contractors enrollees.
-Materials are translated into all Prevalent Languages.

-The State has chosen these languages because (check any that apply):
+(If the State does not translate or require the translation of marketing materials, please explain): langua evalent Language is defined as Specific Non-English Language that is spoken as the primary aguage by more than 5% of the Contractor's enrollees.
+Materials are translated into all Prevalent nguages.
+The State ha tate has chosen these languages because (check any that apply): a.

-a.
 The languages comprise all prevalent languages in the service area.

-Please describe the methodology for determining prevalent languages:

-Prevalent Language is defined as Specific Non-English Language that is spoken as the primary language by more than 5% of the Contractors enrollees.

-b.
-The languages comprise all languages in the service area spoken by approximately

-percent or more of the population.
+Please describe the methodology for determining prevalent languages: Prevalent Language is defined as Specific Non-English Language that is spoken as the primary language by more than 5% of the Contractor's enrollees. b.
+The languages comprise all languages in the service area spoken by approximately percent or more of the population. c.
+Other Please explain:

-c.
-Other

-A. Marketing (4 of 4)

-Additional Information.
-Please enter any additional information not included in previous pages:

-The State assures CMS that it complies with Federal Regulations found at section 1932(a)(5) of the Act and 42 CFR 438.10 Information requirements; in so far as these regulations are applicable.
+Print applica tion selector for 1915(b) Waiver: MI.0011.R09.01 - Jan 01, 2025 (as of Jan 01, 2025) Page 34 of 82 A. Marketii ng (4 of 4) Additional Information.
+Please enter any additional information not included in previous pages: Section A: 1 Program Description Part IV: Pr ogram Operations B. Informat tion to Potential Enrollees and Enrollees (1 of 5) 1.
+Assura nnces The State assures CMS that it complies with Federal Regulations found at section 1932(a)(5) of the Act and 42 CFR 438.10 Information requirements; in so far as these regulations are applicable.
 The State seeks a waiver of a waiver of section 1902(a)(4) of the Act, to waive one or more of more of the regulatory requirements listed above for PIHP or PAHP programs.

-Please identify each regulatory requirement for which a waiver is requested, the managed care program(s) to which the waiver will apply, and what the State proposes as an alternative requirement, if any:

-The CMS Regional Office has reviewed and approved the MCO, PIHP, PAHP, or PCCM contracts for compliance with the provisions of section 1932(a)(5) of the Act and 42 CFR 438.10 Information requirements.
+Please identify each regulatory requirement for which a waiver is requested, the managed care program(s) to which the waiver will apply, and what the State proposes as an alternative requirement, if any: The CMS Regional Office has reviewed and approved the MCO, PIHP, PAHP, or PCCM contracts for compliance with the provisions of section 1932(a)(5) of the Act and 42 CFR 438.10 Information requirements.
 If this is an initial waiver, the State assures that contracts that comply with these provisions will be submitted to the CMS Regional Office for approval prior to enrollment of beneficiaries in the MCO, PIHP, PAHP, or PCCM.
 This is a proposal for a 1915(b)(4) FFS Selective Contracting Program only and the managed care regulations do not apply.

-2. Details

-a.
+Section A: 1 Program Description Part IV: Pr ogram Operations B. Informat tion to Potential Enrollees and Enrollees (2 of 5) 2.
+Details a.
 Non-English Languages